Enjoy 360° views of Spain’s capital from an open-top double-decker bus.

 Route Maps & Stops

 Madrid has three panoramic bus operators offering four different routes across the city.
-Madrid City Tour and City Sightseeing each operate two routes.
-Big Bus Tours runs one route.
+Madrid City Tour and City Sightseeing each operate three routes.
+Big Bus runs three Madrid routes plus a separate Toledo day-trip route.

 Madrid City Tour Routes

-Madrid City Tour operates two routes: Historic Madrid (Blue Route) and Modern Madrid (Green Route).
-Together they cover Madrid’s major landmarks from royal palaces to football stadiums.
+Madrid City Tour operates three routes: Historic Madrid (Blue Route), Modern Madrid (Green Route) and Current Madrid (Orange Route).
+Together, they cover Madrid’s major landmarks from royal palaces to football stadiums.

 Useful downloads: